ploomber/ploomber/ARCHITECTURE.md

 to their actual values.

-When calling `DAG.build`, `Task.build` executes, and the task status determines whether to run the task or not
+When calling `DAG.build`, `Task.build` executes, and the task status determines whether to run the task or not.

 # Product